Tuee22/effectful/documents/dsl/intro.md

 - Message queues
 - Caching layers

-Effectful unifies all of this into a single pure DSL.
-The compiler decides where logic executes based on:
+Effectful does not currently assume one mandatory user-facing language.
+It assumes a compiler stack whose source descriptions lower into pure workflow and effect representations that remain inspectable long enough for analysis, optimization, and verification.
+The compiler then decides where logic executes based on:

 - Security permissions (what data can edge devices access?)
 - Performance constraints (where is data locality optimal?)